paglab/paglab.github.io/content/post/2025-05-01-satellite-farming-boosting-nitrogen-use-efficiency-from-space/index.en.md

 🛰️🌱 Boosting Nitrogen Use Efficiency from Space 🌱🛰

-From ground to sky — our satellite remote sensing projects (GreenWindows, LiveSen-MAP) are paving the way for precision nitrogen fertilization!🚜📡
+From ground to sky — our satellite remote sensing projects (GreenWindows, LiveSen-MAP, PHENET) are paving the way for precision nitrogen fertilization!🚜📡
 ![Satellite pixel map of Chl and water content](images/map_chl_water.png) By integrating high-resolution satellite imagery with field data and machine learning models, we’re developing tools to detect spatial variability in plant nitrogen needs, optimize inputs, and reduce environmental impacts.